Science & Research

 Q. Why does the application's digital signature give this error: "Do your want to run the application?"

 A. This error is caused by the expiration of the certificate.
 Check the presented option "Always trust content from this publisher," and click the "Run" button to bypass this warning.
 EADB does not necessarily need the certificate for successful operation.

-Q. I have connected to the application once, but it is not always available
+Q. I have connected to the application once, so why is it not always available?